dhc4192/ShowPet/README.md

 ## Post-MVP

 - _The ability for users to comment on other pet posts._
-- _The ablitly for users to like a pet post._
+- _The ability for users to like a pet post._

 [🔝](#ShowPets)